big-data-and-economics/big-data-class-materials/README.md

 1. View my feedback on the `feedback` branch of your problem set repository.
 2. Fix your problem set answers and comment your code as needed to explain the change.
 Write "# CORRECTED" in all caps next to any changes (commented out)
+3. You will only receive points back on coding/figures portions of the problem set that you tried in your first submission.
-3. Make sure your problem set knits from raw data to final answers without any errors as do my solutions.
+4. Make sure your problem set knits from raw data to final answers without any errors as do my solutions.
-4. Push changes to the `main` branch of your problem set repository.
+5. Push changes to the `main` branch of your problem set repository.
-5. Navigate to the `Issues` tab of your problem set repository and create a new issue titled "Resubmission for Problem Set X".
+6. Navigate to the `Issues` tab of your problem set repository and create a new issue titled "Resubmission for Problem Set X".
 Briefly describe your changes in the body of the issue and tag my username, @kgcsport.
-6. **Deadline for resubmissions**: All resubmissions must be pushed within one week of the solutions being posted.
+7. **Deadline for resubmissions**: All resubmissions must be pushed within one week of the solutions being posted.

 Within your own private problem set repository, you can create an `Issues` tab within the Settings tab for interfacing only with me and any group partners.